spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Ocean automatically launches nodes while ensuring that the `maxSkew` is maintained.
 Similarly, Ocean will only scale down a node if `maxSkew` is maintained.

+While Ocean scales up in situations where a pod’s topology spread constraint skew is already imbalanced (i.e: given a pod spread of 3-1-1 across 3 AZs with maxSkew: 1 configured), Ocean will scale up a node for the pod as long as the resulting skew will not increase, even if the imbalanced skew remains the same (i.e: scale a node in either the second or third zones).
+This is done to emulate the behavior of the kubernetes scheduler (if the cluster is imbalanced, this is done to prevent it from further imbalancing).

 When pods contain spread constraints, Ocean is aware of their labels and can provision nodes from all relevant topologies.
 Before the initial apply action of these pods, Ocean is required to have at least a single node from each topology so that Kuberentes is aware of their existence.
 A single node from each topology can easily be configured in Ocean’s [headroom](ocean/features/headroom) feature or by setting [minimum nodes per VNG](ocean/features/launch-specifications?id=attributes-and-actions-per-vng).

 To support the Kubernetes feature, Ocean requires the following: